Automating processes with

 crontab stands for "cron table" and the format of the file is, in fact, a loose table layout.
 Now that you are in the

-crontab, go to the bottom of the file and add your new entry.
+crontab, go to the bottom of the file and add your entry.
 If you use

-vi as your default system editor, then this is done with the following keys:
+vi as your default system editor, you will do this with the following keys:

 Now that you are at the bottom of the file, insert a line and enter a brief comment to describe what is going on with your entry.
 You do this by adding a "#" to the beginning of the line: